INTERMAGNET/IMBOT/documentation/README_install.md

    Running for a specifc observatory -> notification only for IMBOT admin (debugging, testing new specifications and methods) modify analysisminuteYEAR.sh:
-   OBSTESTLIST="IAGACODE"  e.g. OBSTESTLIST="WIC"
+   OBSTESTLIST=""
    OBSLIST="IAGACODE"      e.g. OBSLIST="WIC"
    add debug=True in minuteanalysis.py line

-3. Selected testmode:
+3. Selected testmode:  TODO
    Testing for a specific observatory (only managermail) modify analysisminuteYEAR.sh:
-   OBSTESTLIST=""  e.g. OBSTESTLIST=""
+   OBSTESTLIST="WIC"
-   OBSLIST="IAGACODE"      e.g. OBSLIST="WIC"
+   OBSLIST="WIC,CLF"      e.g. OBSLIST="WIC"
+   -> only managerreport for CLF, full report for WIC

 4. Partial testmode:
    Running for all observatories listed in refereelist_minute (full report for selected)